-This subchapter looks at kill, a UNIX (and Linux) command.
+This subchapter looks at kill, a Unix (and Linux) command.

-kill is used to stop processes.
+kill is used to send signals to a process, most often to stop processes.

 kill is a builtin command in csh.
 There is also an external utility with the same name and functionality.